Cloodot

 async function handler(input) {

-const { config, parameters, context } = input
+const { config, secrets, parameters, context } = input

 // Your skill logic here